 “Approximately 4-6 Single Ascending Dose (SAD) IV doses will be tested and if safe and well tolerated, approximately 3-4 Sub-cutaneous Multiple Ascending Dose (MAD) doses will be tested in participants.”

-The “subcutaneous” above means injections, but I think that you should expect both IV and injection delivery.
+The “subcutaneous” above means injections and the “IV” stands for intravenous.
+I think that you should expect both IV and injection delivery.

 The above official government clinical trial page also states that the drug being tested is ABS-201 (which I mentioned earlier).
 It is both a Phase 1 and Phase 2 trial, with a 227 person enrollment target.

-I would be wary of side effects if I was participating in this trial for an AI developed drug.
-However, it should be noted that people who received the somewhat similar HMI-115 injections at Sinclair Dermatology in 2022 did not seem to get serious side effects as far as I know.
+I would be wary of side effects if I was participating in this trial for an AI developed drug (unless you get the placebo).
+However, it should be noted that people who received the somewhat similar HMI-115 prolactin receptor blocker injections at Sinclair Dermatology in 2022 did not get serious side effects as far as I know.

 Trial Details